What does a Security Guard do?

 What is the job outlook for a Security Guard?

-Security guards can expect a competitive average annual salary of $40,460, according to the BLS.
-This compensation reflects the essential role security guards play in protecting people and property.
-On an hourly basis, the average pay is $19.45, providing a clear understanding of the earning potential in this profession.
-These figures make security guard positions attractive for those seeking a stable and rewarding career.
+Security guards can expect a competitive average annual salary of $40,460, as reported by the BLS.
+This compensation reflects the essential nature of the role in protecting people and property.
+Hourly compensation stands at $19.45, offering a clear understanding of the earnings potential for those who pursue this career path.
+The demand for security personnel in both urban and rural areas ensures that job seekers have diverse options to consider.

 Continue to Salaries for Security Guard